 We stayed in the stylish Brera district in a very chic studio.
 The Red Metro line was just 100 mts away and the area is very posh.
 The owner of the apartment was a very kind Italian man who gave us lots of recommendations on things to do & see.
 We did manage to squeeze in quite a few of those!
+You can check out the Air BnB listing.
 Let me run through the wonderful couple of days we spent in Milan:

 The Last Supper – This is a must do, but the reservations need to be done well in advance (at least 2-3 weeks before the intended visit).
 I was lucky enough to be part of a 3 PM guided tour (ask the telephone operator on this) so the guide gave many insights on the painting itself.

 Duomo & the shopping district – The gothic Milan Duomo is one of the most surreal sights I have ever seen.
 The climb up is quite enjoyable and once on top, the views are magnificent.
 The city, with its mix of high rises and good ol’ buildings, has a wonderful resonance to the word ‘fashion’.

 San Siro stadium – This was a by chance visit to the last station on this metro line but the visit was quite worth it.
 Unfortunately the stadium grounds were shut (due to an impending concert) but the whole tour was quite fun!

 Shopping! – Milan is sure the fashion capital of the world but somehow, there is nothing that I do not find any other place in the world.
 Or maybe I am that kind of a shopper.
 I’d rather buy something that represents the city than something ‘branded’.
 We walked along Corso Buenos Aires & I guess this is one of the nicer places to shop from.